John Wesley Berry: Business in mechanics

 At first, device production only required two employees, but the number of orders grew rapidly and the company soon needed to expand.
-There were plans to erect a much bigger manufacturing plant on Center Street.
+There were plans to erect a much bigger manufacturing plant on the Center Street.
 The planned facility, powered by electricity, included a two-story brick factory, warehouse, and a brick kiln.
 The plans were ruined by the fire that destroyed two of Berry's establishments with all of the equipment.

 The fire and its aftermath

-On July 24, 1903, the Cascade Cereal Company, the Deming-Berry Company, and all of the machinery for the new factory were destroyed by fire.
+On July 24, 1903, the Cascade Cereal Company, the Deming-Berry Company, and all of the machinery for the new factory were destroyed by the fire.
 It took 35 minutes for the Cascade mill building to collapse, and for the fire to spread to neighboring buildings.

-The generally accepted cause of the fire was a spark from a passing locomotive that ignited the shavings in one of the Cascade mill rooms on the ground floor.
+The generally accepted cause of the fire was a spark igniting from a passing locomotive that lit the shavings in one of the Cascade mill rooms on the ground floor.
 In the annual fire department report, the fire was named one of the four "largest fires the department ever had to handle."
 The report appraised the financial loss of the fire at $97,000 ($2,500,000).

 Berry's total loss was appraised at $125,000 ($3,270,000); and the worth of the destroyed property was estimated at $150,000 ($4,000,000).
 Berry himself declared his loss "a heavy one" and "one which will prove a hard blow to the two big establishments."
 At the time, the Cascade Cereal mill's worth was estimated at $90,000 ($2,300,000), and the pulley factory's value was $45,000 ($1,100,000).
 The total insurance payment for both buildings was about $80,000 ($2,000,000).

 Later career

 After the fire, Berry left the milling business, instead working as a real estate loans and insurance agent.
 He became a member of the Berry & Spaulding Company and the president of the B. S. Security Co.

-In later years, Berry was occasionally involved in the milling business.
-In 1913 he was put in charge of the new flour, cereal and feed mill established by the businessmen of the Consumers' Manufacturing & Supply Association.
+In the years to come, Berry was occasionally involved in the milling business.
+In 1913, he was put in charge of the new flour, cereal and feed mill, established by the businessmen of the Consumers' Manufacturing & Supply Association.
 Later, in 1921, he was also among the incorporators for the Sumner Grain & Milling Company in Sumner, Washington.

 Other positions

 In February 1894, Berry became a trustee for the officially incorporated Bank of Tacoma.
-Later that year he served as its director, and in 1895, he became a vice president of the bank.
+Later that year he served as its director, and in 1895, he became the vice president of the bank.

 For seven years Berry was a superintendent of the Washington State Sunday School and taught a class of twenty-five girls.
 In 1900, he was among the members of the executive committee for the Sunday School convention.